engAhmedHussien-ai/short-horizon-noisy-signal-estimation/README.md

 This design aligns with established practice in control systems and sensor fusion, where estimation precedes any decision or prediction layer.

 ---
+## V3 - Forecasting is performed conditionally using estimator confidence; in low-confidence regimes the system explicitly falls back to persistence.
+---

 ## Key Difference Between v1 and v2